typescript-cheatsheets/react/docs/advanced/guides/props-optionally-pass-one.md

 ---
 id: props_optionally_pass_one
-title: Props: Can Optionally Pass One Only If the Other Is Passed
+title: "Props: Can Optionally Pass One Only If the Other Is Passed"
 ---

 Say you want a Text component that gets truncated if `truncate` prop is passed but expands to show the full text when `expanded` prop is passed (e.g. when the user clicks the text).